ERC Consolidator Grant 2025 · 60 months

 Multimodal supply management under uncertainty

-Real-time probabilistic forecasting of resource availability — fleets, vehicles, chargers — that integrates directly into a centralized optimization for service scheduling and dispatching.
+Real-time probabilistic forecasting of resource availability integrated into centralized optimization for service scheduling.

 2